 An extraordinary person is just an ordinary person who does a little extra, Have that mindset when approaching your application.
 If there’s an optional essay and you have the time, do it.
 A little extra effort can go a long way.
 The extra effort shows initiative which is a great quality to have.
-Never be afraid to take a shot, you have nothing to loose.
+Never be afraid to take a shot, you have nothing to lose.

 Don’t: Forget to proofread

 Earlier, we touched on careless errors and mistakes that are made.
 Proofreading your application before you submit it, helps with that.
-The general rule of thumb, is to proofread your application twice before it’s finalized.
+The general rule of thumb is to proofread your application twice before it’s finalized.
 Once by you, and then another person you trust.
 For example, a guidance counselor or your parent/guardian.
 They can be a big help so take advantage.
 It doesn’t hurt.

-Yes they can be tedious and time consuming, but college applications are actually helpful.
+Yes, they can be tedious and time-consuming, but college applications are actually helpful.
 It is an opportunity to present your best self to the world, similar to when you apply for jobs and other things going forward.
 Therefore, take them very seriously.
 Keep in mind that they can also be expensive and no one likes to waste money.
 However, if you put in the right work (use these tips and other resources) available as a guide, then you will be fine.